wp-oop/plugin-boilerplate/README.md

 they will be run with its PHP version, which should correspond to your project's minimal requirements.

+#### Debugging
+The bootstrap includes xDebug in the `test` service of the Docker environment, and PHPStorm configuration.
+To use it, right click on any test or folder within the `tests` directory, and choose "Debug".
+This will run the tests with xDebug enabled.
+If you receive the error about [`xdebug.remote_host`][] being set incorrectly and suggesting to fix the error, fix it by setting that variable to [your machine's IP address][] on the local network in the window that pops up.
+After this, breakpoints in any code reachable by PHPUnit tests, including the code of tests themselves, will cause execution to pause, allowing inspection of code.

+At this time, inspection of code that runs _during a web request_ is not available.

 #### Database UI
 This bootstrap includes [phpMyAdmin][], which provides a GUI for your database.
 To start working with it, you must first bring up the related container,